zoedanielle/zoedanielle.github.io/resume.md

 ### Journal Publications

 `in prep`
-Temporal dynamics of peri-microsaccadic perception in the foveola
+Temporal dynamics of peri-microsaccadic perception in the foveola, Journal of Neuroscience

 ## Presentations

-`1994`
-Presentation Title, Conference
+`Fall 2023`
+__Temporal dynamics of peri-microsaccadic modulations in the foveola__, Graduate Research Day

+`Spring 2023`
+__The influence of microsaccades on foveal perception__, Department of Brain and Cognitive Science

+## Leadership

+`2020 - 2023`
+__Co-Chair of Diversity and Inclusion Committee__
+First diversity and inclusion representative for the graduare students at the departmental level Created the first ever diversity and inclusion committee with faculty, staff, and student members

-## Teaching and Volunteer
+## Teaching

 `Current`
-__Current Job Title__, Current Employer
+__Teaching Assistant__, Current Employer

 - Task
 - Task